smhurf/lewagon_challenges/07-Data-Engineering/03-Train-at-scale/02-Submit-training-tasks/README.md

 python SimpleTaxiFare/trainer.py
 ```

-Please note that the prefered way is to use the modular import with the following syntax:
+Please note that the preferred way is to use the modular import with the following syntax:
-- replace the directory separators (usually `/`) by dots `.` and avoid the trailing `/py`
+- replace the directory separators (usually `/`) with dots `.` and remove the trailing `.py`

 👉 The modular `-m` import makes it very easy in the code to import a python module from within another python module, independently of their location in the subdirectories of the project